richpauly13/easy/README.md

 ## Overview

-EASY is a CSS framework developed on 4 key principles:
+EASY is a CSS framework developed on 4 core principles:

 -   Flexible
 -   Accessible